Contentful Privacy Notice

 We send various email newsletters and marketing messages to different groups of customers and those who have expressed interest in receiving such messages from us (for example by expressing their interest at an event or by opting in in a web sign-up form).
 By way of example, we may send developer newsletters to customers and customer personnel that are likely to be developers.
 We may also send an enterprise newsletter to our enterprise customers and partner newsletters to our technology and solution partners.
 The newsletters may include offers from our portfolio, news articles, information about our company events or events that we will attend, technical information, updates from our blog and updates from the Contentful community.

 Use of cookie data for these purposes is based on your consent (GDPR article 6.1(a), as may be applicable to you) which we request via a cookie consent manager implemented on our website and in our Web App.
-In other cases, you can opt out of cookies by following the instructions in the cookie notice or by managing your cookie preferences in the cookie consent manager implemented on our website and in the Web App.
+In other cases, you can opt out of cookies by following the instructions in the cookie notice or by managing your cookie preferences in the cookie consent manager implemented on our website (see “Cookie Preferences” at the bottom of the page) and in the Web App (see the “Account Settings” page in the Web App).
 Sharing your personal data with these third-party marketing service providers may constitute a “sale” under the CCPA.
 To exercise your right to opt-out of such sharing, please see the page “Do not sell / Data access request” on this site or contact us by using the contact details provided above in “Who we are and how to contact us”.